Guckenheimer Warehouse: History

 After Asher Guckenheimer's death, the company changed hands several times.
 Although new owners attempted to continue to sell the whiskey in 1925, despite prohibition, they were ultimately stopped from doing so when the corporation and thirteen of its workers were indicted on charges relating to conspiring to obtain the release of a large quantity of whiskey from bond to sell and deliver it unlawfully.
 Found guilty, the company was forced to sell its warehouse to the Landau Brothers Contracting and Building Company, which then owned the building until it was sold in 1980 to Paddington Associates.
-Paddington Associates subsequently leased the building to the Stonecipher Law Firm, which is the current tenant of the building.
+Paddington Associates subsequently leased the building to the Stonecipher Law Firm, who occupied the building until June 2024.
+It was sold in November 2024 the current owners.

-The building was nominated in January 1995 to become a City Historic Site by Preservation Pittsburgh.
+The building was nominated in November 1994 to become a City Historic Site by Preservation Pittsburgh.
+It received that designation in June 1995.
+In 2013, the building was listed as a contributing property in the Firstside Historic District.

 Architecture

-The building was designed in the Richardsonian Romanesque architectural style.
+The building with its 1894 facade was designed in the Richardsonian Romanesque architectural style.
 It is one of the best surviving structures in the Market Street commercial district, and is an example of heavy timber construction in a commercial building.
 The high ceilings, massive wood beams, and exposed brick are all examples of the building's architectural style, and contribute to it being a rarity in Pittsburgh architecture.